lachiescarsbrook/CanID/README.md

 ```

 ### **Download the Reference Genome and SNP Panel**
-As the genotypes in the reference panel were called against the [CanFam3.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000002285.5) dog genome assembly, and the workflow utilises the Y-chromosome for sex determination, we have released a custom reference genome.
-Ensure you are in the CanID directory, and download using:
+As the genotypes in the reference panel were called against the [CanFam3.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000002285.5) dog genome assembly, and the workflow utilises the Y-chromosome for sex determination (which is absent from the original assembly), we have released a custom `canFam3_withY.fa` reference genome.
+To download, ensure you are in the `CanID` directory, and use the following:

 ```
-wget https://github.com/lachiescarsbrook/CanID/releases/download/1.0/canFam3_withY.fa.gz workflow/files/canFam3_withY.fa.gz
-gunzip workflow/files/canFam3_withY.fa.gz
+TAG="1.0" #This should reflect the most up-to-date release wget https://github.com/lachiescarsbrook/CanID/releases/download/$TAG/canFam3_withY.fa.gz workflow/files/canFam3_withY.fa.gz gunzip workflow/files/canFam3_withY.fa.gz
 ```

-The reference genome must then be indexed using [`bwa`](https://academic.oup.com/bioinformatics/article/25/14/1754/225615), which can be installed using conda:
+The `canFam3_withY.fa` reference genome must then be indexed using [`bwa`](https://academic.oup.com/bioinformatics/article/25/14/1754/225615), which can be installed using conda:

 ```
 conda install -n bwa bwa